moineaulab/CRISPRStudio/README.md

 CRISPRStudio is a program developed to facilitate and accelerate CRISPR array visualization.
 It works by first comparing spacers sequence homology in a dataset, then assigning a two-color-code to each cluster of spacers and finally writing an svg file, which can be opened in graphics vector editor.

-It runs on any Unix operating system equipped with the software requirements mentioned below.
+It runs on any Unix operating system equipped with Python 3.6.x or older and the software requirements mentioned below.
 If your computer runs Windows 10, you can also install the Ubuntu terminal.

 # Installation